devika-be/IODumpChaitraChallenge/README.md

 The task was to find the largest and smallest numbers out of the given 5.💻🚀

 ## Day 2:
-Program to check whether the given character is vowel or consonant.💻🚀
+Program to check whether the given character is a vowel or consonant.💻🚀

 ## Day 3:
 Program to find the area of a triangle, rectangle, and square.💻🚀

 ## Day 4:
-Program to find volume of sphere and cylinder.💻🚀
+Program to find the volume of the sphere and cylinder.💻🚀

 ## Day 5:
-Program to print sum of first n numbers. 💻🚀
+Program to print the sum of the first n numbers. 💻🚀

 ## Day 6:
 Program to convert given temperature from Fahrenheit to Celsius.💻🚀